vmario89/Attraccess/docs/developer/plugins.md

 ## Overview

-The Attraccess plugin system enables developers to extend the platform's capabilities without modifying the core codebase.
+The FabAccess plugin system enables developers to extend the platform's capabilities without modifying the core codebase.
 This modular approach allows for customized functionality while maintaining a stable foundation.

-Plugins in Attraccess consist of three main components:
+Plugins in FabAccess consist of three main components:

 1. **Plugin Manifest (`plugin.json`)** - A descriptor file defining the plugin and its entry points
 2. **Frontend Module** - A React-based component that extends the UI (optional)